Li Yiming

-Li Yiming (born 6 June 1998) is a Chinese Greco-Roman wrestler.
+Li Yiming (李一鸣, born 6 June 1998) is a Chinese Greco-Roman wrestler.
 He won a silver medal in the 97 kg event at the 2022 Asian Games.

 Background

 Li was born in Yuntang County, Chongqing province.

 He started training in wrestling in 2012.

 Career

 In September 2021, Li won a silver medal in the 97 kg event at the 2021 National Games of China.

 In June 2023, Li participated in the 2023 Kaba Uulu Kozhomkul & Raatbek Sanatbaev Tournament and won a silver medal in the 97 kg event after losing the final match to Mohammad Hadi Saravi.

 In October 2023, Li participated in the 2022 Asian Games and won a silver medal in the 97 kg event after losing the final match to Saravi again.

 He competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 He was eliminated in his first match and he did not qualify for the Olympics.